hfrederick01/hfrederick01.github.io/README.md

 ## **Page Overview**
 My name is Hannah Frederick and this page serves as my CS499 Computer Science Capstone, showcasing my growth while in the Computer Science program at SNHU.
-My skills and abilities will displayed through the revision of two artifacts highlighting growth in three key categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.
+On this page, my skills and abilities will be displayed through the revision of two artifacts highlighting growth in three key categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.

 ## **Self-Assessment**
 ### Coursework at SNHU